 Conditions That are Known to Affect the Odor of Urine

-There is much research yet to be done on the subject, but nevertheless there is a decent body of knowledge available about many common and uncommon conditions that can produce foul smelling urine.
+There is much research yet to be done on the subject, but nevertheless, there is a decent body of knowledge available about many common and uncommon conditions that can produce foul-smelling urine.
 While the following list may not be completely comprehensive, it will give readers a solid understanding of some probable causes of smelly urine.

-RELATED ARTICLE: Blood in Your Bodily Fluids – Warning Sign You Should NEVER Ignore
+RELATED ARTICLE: Blood in Your Bodily Fluids – Warning Sign You Should Never Ignore

-Prostatitis.
 The prostate gland can be a source of trouble for many individuals, and the condition known as prostatitis is one of them.
 It can cause infections of the urinary bladder, which in turn can produce back, abdominal, and groin pain.
 In addition to this, it often causes a strong urge to urinate along with smelly urine.

-Problems with the liver.
-Since the liver plays a key role in managing and eliminating waste products from the body, issues with this organ can cause dark and foul smelling urine.
+Since the liver plays a key role in managing and eliminating waste products from the body, issues with this organ can cause dark and foul-smelling urine.